1. Inventory is at an all-time low

 3. Bidding wars are likely

 Sellers are in the driver’s seat.
+There are more reasons to sell in 2021 than there ever has been.
 When there’s a shortage of houses with a strong demand at the same time, the seller is in a great position to negotiate terms in their favor.